-A&A Environmental Consultants Inc. submitted a Geotechnical Investigation for the property.
+Terraprobe submitted a Geotechnical Investigation for the property, dated August 5th, 2020.
 Generally the geotechnical investigation report provides an analysis of the soil substrate to determine construction requirements for infrastructure such as roads, sewer and engineering fill requirements.
-The applicant will be required to submit the final version of the detailed soils investigation of the site prepared, signed and sealed by a qualified Geotechnical Engineer.
+Prior to registration of the Plan, or any phase thereof, the applicant will be required to submit the final version of the detailed soils investigation of the site prepared, signed and sealed by a qualified Geotechnical Engineer.